akheron/typera/README.md

 that will contain the results of all the decoders you passed.
 And what's great is that the data is correctly typed!

-In the above example, `request` will have the following inferred type, and changes to the validators will also update the type of `request`:
+In the example above, `request` will have the following inferred type, and changes to the validators will also update the type of `request`:

 ```typescript